-• Fees: additional information is given in the "Costs and Fees" section of the Master Fund prospectus.
+Fees: additional information is given in the "Costs and Fees" section of the Master Fund prospectus.

 Maximum Subscription fee (not 5% (3)

 accruing to the Fund)

 Maximum Redemption fee (accruing or n/a

 not to the Fund)

 Maximum Management fees - including

 Administration Fee, Depositary Fee, 0,15%

 auditor fees (including tax)

 - 0.15% of the transaction amount

-Townson a consisting about the on sales or purchases of shares,
+on sales or purchases of shares,

 Turnover commissions charged by the (including tax)

 Management Company - Between EUR 10 and EUR 50 per

 transaction for other kinds of

 transactions.

 Performance fees n/a